matthewjwoodruff/pareto.py/README.md

 * `--precision`: Digits of precision in the output file (optional).
 Default is 8.

 * `--print-only-objectives`: Optional.
 Include this flag to print only the objective values in the Pareto set.
-If this flag is not included, by default all columns of the input will be printed to the output, even if they were not sorted.
+If this flag is not included, all columns of the input will be printed to the output, even if they were not sorted.

 ### License
 Copyright (C) 2013 Jon Herman, Patrick Reed and others.
 Licensed under the GNU Lesser General Public License.